Tropical Storm Dorian Menaces Barbados, With Puerto Rico Ahead

 On Monday, France upgraded its alert for Martinique, declaring a storm watch instead of a warning.

-A storm watch — meaning dangerous conditions could arrive within 48 hours — is in effect for Dominica, Martinique, Grenada and nearby islands.
+A storm watch — meaning dangerous conditions could arrive within 48 hours — is in effect for Dominica, Grenada and nearby islands.